javrasya/yelp-data/README.md

  ### Building Processor Fat Jar (Optional)

- This phase required `sbt` installed ideally, but fat jar is included in this git repository to test easily without `sbt`.
+ This phase requires `sbt` installed ideally, but fat jar is included in this git repository to test easily without `sbt`.
 Just in case;

 ```bash
 sbt clean assembly